Survival of the Dead: Development

 The film was inspired by the 1958 William Wyler Western film The Big Country.
 Romero would use the film's concept on his sixth zombie film as a message on war and conflict, as stated by himself after being questioned about the film: "No… the idea was to make a film about war or entities that don’t die, conflicts, disagreements that people can’t resolve, whether its Ireland, or the Middle East, or the Senate… that was the idea.
 And then I decided that was the best way to depict it.
 And then I had this other idea about an island would be a logical place for people to go, an idea I sort of played with in some of the other films.
 So I said OK, the best way to tell this story I think is to have a protagonist go to the island only to find out that it’s in the middle of basically a war that won’t die, between these two old guys.
 And the moment that came together I remembered The Big Country.
 And I’m always looking for something different sort of stylistically with these films so that they’re not the same which makes it more interesting for us as filmmakers.
 All the people on the set, production design, DP, good friends of mine, we sort of work as a big family.
 So we all sat down and I made everyone watch the big country.
 And then my thought was “Hey why don’t we go full on with this, go widescreen, not mute the colors, really try to make it look like William Wyler”.
 So that was something we did as a fun exercise to give it a different taste".

 Filming

 The film was independently produced, and distributed by Artfire Pictures.
-It had a budget of four million USD.
+It had a budget of $4 million.
 Romero shot the film in Port Dover, Ontario and in Toronto, Ontario with an entirely Canadian cast and crew.
 Romero cited the tax incentives as a reason to shoot in Toronto.